Original Issuance Date: May 9, 1975

 1. Policy Purpose

-This policy defines the academic year and the UW System’s definition of the credit hour to award credit.
+This policy defines the academic year and the University of Wisconsin (UW) System’s definition of the credit hour to award credit.
 As a result of the elimination of Regent Policy Document 4-13, Academic Calendar Policy (retired by Resolution 11562 on December 10, 2020), this system level policy will guide the setting of academic calendars for UW institutions.